Marlies Stappers, Executive Director

 Laura Cools, Research and Policy Adviser

-Laura coordinates a comparative research & policy programme on transitional justice & violence against women.
+Laura coordinates a comparative research & policy programme on transitional justice & violence against women in Burundi and Guatemala.
 She joined IW as a researcher in the Burundi office in 2014 and focused on conflict transformation in the Great Lakes Region, as well as access to justice for conflict-related GBV in Burundi.
 Prior to re-joining IW, The Netherlands, Laura worked as Project Officer – Research at the Knowledge Platform Security & Rule of Law.
 Previously, she has been a Programme and Advocacy Officer at the Coalition for the International Criminal Court in New York.
 In Uganda, she additionally consulted for OHCHR and ICTJ and conducted independent field research on transformative reparations for female victims of conflict as a Research Associate at the Refugee Law Project.
 Laura was awarded a Fulbright Scholarship to attend Columbia University, New York, where she earned a Master of Arts in Human Rights and specialised in transitional justice.
 She speaks French, English, Dutch, Spanish and German.

 Megan O'Riordan, Project and Research Assistant